Translate

 Bio:

-My field of research is divided into two branches due to doctoral training and my former workplace.
+My field of research is mainly divided into two branches due to doctoral studies and my former job (KJI).
 As a doctoral student, I deal with the issue of state aid, especially the tax avoidance practices of multinational companies and the progressive tax laws of the Member States.
-I have given several lectures in these areas and published several papers.
-Regarding the former, I would like to mention:
+I hold several lectures e. g.
+What is really behind the European Commission's new tax proposal?, Role of tax havens in tax avoidance by multinationals with special regard to Ireland.
+Among my publications, I would like to highlight the study entitled Detrimental effects of tax havens and the case of the Dutch tax system published in Pro Futuro, as well as my article on the Polish retail tax, published in the journal Iustum Aequum Salutare.

 Linkedin: https://www.linkedin.com/in/tam%C3%A1s-zolt%C3%A1n-dr-w%C3%A1gner-19294720a/